When you’re taking the time to broadcast on Facebook live, you want your content to reach as many of your ideal clients as possible.

 The benefit of Facebook live for business is NOT the LIVE attendees.
 It’s the ability to AMPLIFY your message in ways that you cannot do when you broadcast from your personal profile.

-#1: Why you MUST broadcast your Facebook live from your (business) page when maximum reach is the goal.
+#1: ALWAYS broadcast your Facebook livestreams from your (business) page when maximum reach is the goal.

 Facebook reward users for using their native features, and when you broadcast live from your page, you are rewarded with extra visibility – the algorithm prioritises showing your livestream in newsfeeds, more than your pre-recorded video posts.